IdanHajbeko/decrypt_me/README.md

 # decrypt_me
-This is a website where you need to decrypt a ciphered text and find the custom hashing/ encryption algorithm
+This is a website where you need to decrypt a ciphered text and find the custom encoding algorithm